carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl10.rst

 the basics, I strongly encourage you to take the code and hack on it.
 For example, try adding:

--  **global variables** - While global variables have questional value in modern software engineering, they are often useful when putting together quick little hacks like the Kaleidoscope compiler itself.
+-  **global variables** - While global variables have questionable value in modern software engineering, they are often useful when putting together quick little hacks like the Kaleidoscope compiler itself.
    Fortunately, our current setup makes it very easy to add global